-Therefore, I next simulate asset prices when the agent learns from finitely many observations, which yields Bayesian parameter uncertainty.
+Therefore, I next simulate asset prices when the agent learns from finitely many observations, which yields Bayesian parameter uncertainty as well as more volatile beliefs.
 Collin-Dufresne et al. (2016) show that the parameter uncertainty emerging from Bayesian learning endogenously generates long-run risk and thus a high risk premium.
-I show that parameter uncertainty under similarityweighted memory yields a realistically high risk premium and matches the aforementioned qualitative features of asset prices.
+I show that parameter uncertainty under similarity-weighted memory yields a realistically high risk premium and matches the aforementioned qualitative features of asset prices.

-The agent's beliefs and asset prices must be simulated when the agent learns from finitely many observations (see Appendix G.2).29 As before, I simulate the model 10,000 times for 304 quarters.
+The agent's beliefs and asset prices must be simulated when the agent learns from finitely many observations (see Appendix G.2).30 As before, I simulate the model 10,000 times for 304 quarters.
 For each quarter and each simulation, I draw the agent's recalled observations ten times according to the similarity-weighted memory function (Equation 11).
 Throughout the simulations, I focus on the case in which the agent's prior is uninformative and generate 120 quarterly log endowment growth realizations as burn-in period, such that the agent has access to 30 years of data before "entering" the market.